Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

 WINDGOLF
 ===========================
-This documentation provides a short description about the programs within the windgolf folder and focuses on the program G75.FOR for calculating the Quasi-static loads of standing wave against a vertical wall.
+This documentation provides a short description about the programs within the WINDGOLF folder and focuses on the program G75.FOR for calculating the Quasi-static loads of standing wave against a closed lock gate.

 Fortran Files
 ------------------------------------

+The WINDGOLF file contains various codes that are updates to older version.
+A list of all version is given below:

 - **WGOLF.FOR**: